pablo8635/project1/README.md

 - Pablo Beitman

 # Description
- The following questions will be answered in order to find convincing evidence concluding if there exists any correlation between the successive variables and the interaction amongst them.
+ The following questions will be answered in order to find convincing evidence concluding if there exists any correlation between the successive variables and how they interact.

 # Variables
 State level